HanayaOkuda/MyPage/CV.md

 ***
 ## *Work Experience*
+2020.04 - present: DC1 research fellowship for young scientists, Japan Society for the Promotion of Science (JSPS)

 2018.10 - present: Leading Graduate Course for Frontiers of Mathematical Sciences and Physics (FMSP) fellowship, University of Tokyo

 2018.10 - 2019.03: Graduate teaching assistant (Crystallography), University of Tokyo